 The Ulster County Department of Public Works (including both the Highways & Bridges and the Buildings & Grounds divisions) continues to examine maintenance practices to find ways to reduce pollutants in our stormwater drainage system.
-Ulster County is developing a procedure to conduct soil testing on County property prior to using fertilizer from entering our lands and waters.
-When implemented, this procedure will reduce the use of fertilizer and cut down on the nutrients and other chemical pollutants in fertilizer from reaching our waterways.
+Ulster County developed a procedure to conduct soil testing on County property prior to using fertilizer from entering our lands and waters.
+This procedure reduced the use of fertilizer and cuts down on the nutrients and other chemical pollutants in fertilizer from reaching our waterways.
+Currently, the County does not use fertilizer or herbicides/pesticides on County property.
 DPW has a schedule to sweep roads and parking lots annually.
-All County building drainage systems are inspected monthly, and catch basins in the MS4 regulated area are inspected and cleaned as needed.
+All County building drainage systems are inspected monthly and catch basins in the MS4 regulated area are inspected and cleaned as needed.
 The catch basins in the vehicle wash bay at the main highway garage are inspected and cleaned frequently in the winter and quarterly the rest of the year.

 The County continues to assess maintenance operations to find opportunities to implement environmentally friendly practices; all solvent based parts washers in the Highway Garage have been replaced with Bio-circle parts washers-using microorganisms to biodegrade the greases and oils.
-Chemical storage is inspected and inventoried annually at all Ulster County facilities and all records are filed with our County Safety Office.
+Chemical storage is inspected and inventoried annually at all Ulster County facilities and all records are filed with the County Safety Office.
+Ulster County Highway Substations diesel tanks located at have all been replaced with new double walled diesel tanks.

 Ulster County holds an auction of surplus or obsolete vehicles that are stored at the main highway facility as well as at the County's Central Auto facility.
-These vehicles are then repaired and reutilized or scrapped and recycled by the purchasers-reducing the burden of these vehicles and waste products going to landfills and potentially leaking pollutants.
+These vehicles are then repaired and reutilized or scrapped and recycled by the purchasers - reducing the burden of these vehicles and waste products going to landfills and potentially leaking pollutants.